 CONTEXT FOR OUR CELEBRATION

-Our beautiful Asheville landscape signals to us a change in seasons.
-Brilliant yellow, orange and red colored leaves fall from the trees.
-Cool winds blow in, early morning frosts nip our toes.
-Fall arrives in fits and spurts reminding us to take time to reflect on what we value, who we grieve when gone, what foundation we can stand on to live a life of purpose and meaning for ourselves, our families and our community.
+Our beautiful Asheville landscape signals to us a change in seasons, reminding us to take time to reflect on what we value, who we grieve when gone, and what foundation we can stand on to live a life of purpose and meaning for ourselves, our families and our community.
 The nature of this season prepares us for the moment when the doorway to our ancestors is opened and we can pay our respects to our beloveds who have gone before us.
 Honoring our ancestors is a natural yet often forgotten part of human life.

 This annual remembrance of family builds and maintains our relationship to our ancestors.
 Cultures around the world hold this time honored tradition in their own way.
 Essentially it is recognized around the world that the circle of life includes before-birth, birth, life, death and afterlife.
 Westerners easily connect with celebrations marking pregnancy, birth, life stages and death.
 Consideration and honoring of the ancestors often goes missing.

 This important aspect of life honors the learning and growing that your parents and grandparents underwent, along with their parents and grandparents going all the way back to the first peoples.
 Access to this wisdom is needed now more than ever.
 Even those who lived “badly” have great learning to impart to us.
 These simple gestures of remembering your parents or grandparents opens the doorway to connect you to the earned wisdom of your people.